ibm-cloud-docs/codeengine/kubernetes.md

 # Using Kubernetes with {{site.data.keyword.codeengineshort}}
 {: #kubernetes}

 {{site.data.keyword.codeenginefull}} is designed so that you do not need to interact with the underlying technology it is built upon.
-However, if you have existing tooling that is based upon Kubernetes or Knative, you can still use it with {{site.data.keyword.codeengineshort}}. {{site.data.keyword.codeengineshort}} supports the Kubernetes (and Knative) APIs as well as their CLI commands.
-For information about Knative, see [Using Knative with Code Engine](/docs/codeengine?topic=codeengine-knative).
+However, if you have existing tooling that is based on Kubernetes or Knative, you can still use it with {{site.data.keyword.codeengineshort}}. {{site.data.keyword.codeengineshort}} supports the Kubernetes (and Knative) APIs and their CLI commands.
+For more information about Knative, see [Using Knative with Code Engine](/docs/codeengine?topic=codeengine-knative).
 {: shortdesc}

 ## Installing the Kubernetes command-line interface